icefallgames/SCICompanion/SCICompanion/Docs/source/pics.rst

     The Import Background dialog

-You'll note that this looks fairly similar to :doc:`importing images <importimages>` dialog for view resources.
+You'll note that this looks fairly similar to :ref:`Import Image <importimages-label>` dialog for view resources.
 As in that case, you have three palette options:

 1) You can have |scicomp| generate a palette automatically, replacing the selected colors of the existing palette of the pic